Hybrid Vigor: Remixing the Visual Design of a Bi-cultural Tradition

 1

-The cherry blossom isn't just a flower.
-It is the national flower of Japan.
 It’s also the centerpiece of this major event that brings visitors from all across the world.

 Sketched drawings of flowers, stars, fireworks and using white space to explore joy and celebration.